Preliminaries

 - Each exercise has a limited submission window, typically 2 weeks.

-- Only the last valid (i.e., processed by the server irrespectively of the outcome) submission within the exercise time window will account for your exercise grade.
+- Only the last VALID submission (i.e., processed by the server regardless of the outcome) within the exercise time window counts toward your exercise grade.
+A missing submission counts as 0.

-- Only your best N-1 exercise results contribute to the 30% of your final grade.
-Where N is the total number of weekly exercises.
+- Only your best N-1 exercise results contribute to 30% of your final grade, where N is the total number of weekly exercises (N=5).

-- For each exercise you will have a limited number of possible submissions to the server.
-You will be able to test locally as much as you want though.
-Consider this as a learning experience for robotics, field tests are expensive.
+- For each exercise, you have a limited number of server submissions.
+You can test locally as much as you want.
+Consider this a learning experience for robotics; field tests are expensive.

 - Here you can see a temporary schedule (will be completed on the fly):